 Wastewater projects, including septic-to-sewer projects, that benefit DACs or EDAs and prevent or reduce groundwater contamination are eligible for Groundwater Grant Program funding.
-Groundwater grant amounts may be awarded in addition to grants or principal forgiveness awarded through the CWSRF.
-The evaluation of a project's eligibility for these funds will be based on the evaluation criteria and funding decision process set forth in the most current version of the CWSRF IUP (see Section 5.1 for Groundwater Grant Program funding limits).
+The Deputy Director of DFA may award Groundwater Grant Program funding for wastewater projects in addition to other grants or principal forgiveness awarded pursuant to the applicable CWSRF IUP.
+The evaluation of a project's eligibility for Groundwater Grant Program funds will be based on the prioritization criteria provided in Section 2.1 above and the applicable evaluation criteria and funding decision process set forth in the applicable CWSRF IUP.
+Groundwater Grant Program awards shall be subject to the funding maximums provided in the applicable CWSRF IUP.